Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Method of images revisited

-{\sl{Path probability analysis} -} A deeper insight can be obtained by looking at paths of individual random walkers.
-Up to time $t (>0)$, some walkers remain in the positive domain, but others touch the boundary and absorbed.
-Since we are interested in the PDF of the survival walkers, it takes the form
+where the second term of the right side is the contribution from an image ``anti-walker" starting at $x=-x_0$~\cite{Redner}.
+Why does it work here?
+The standard reasoning is that it solves the diffusion equation and satisfies both initial and boundary conditions.

-where $P_D(x,t|x_0)$ is the PDF of the absorbed, hence, dead walkers to be subtracted from $P_0(x,t|x_0)$ to satisfy the condition imposed by the absorbing boundary.
-Although Eq.~\eqref{P_D} is generic and holds in the entire domain, one may often focus only on the positive domain $x\ge 0$, which constitutes a physical domain in the context of first passage problem.
-One then finds the correspondence $P_D(x,t|x_0) = P_0(x,t|-x_0)$ in the MI solution, which, however, turns out to be valid only for memoryless, i.e., Markovian walkers (Fig.~\ref{fig1}).
+A deeper insight can be gained by revisiting the first passage issues in terms of ``dead" walkers.
+Up to time $t\,(>0)$, some walkers remain in the positive domain, but others touch the boundary and absorbed.
+Whereas we are interested in the PDF of the survival walkers $P_S(x,t|x_0)$, the probabilistic conservation instead introduces the PDF of the dead walkers: $P_D(x,t|x_0)\coloneqq P_0(x,t|x_0) - P_S(x,t|x_0)$, which initially leave $x_0$ at $t=0$ and then have passed the absorbing boundary ``at least once".
+This provides a directly comparable form to Eq.~(\ref{MI_solution}):